Kitware/SMTK/doc/release/smtk-3.0.md

 + Added Definition::attributes(object) method to return all of the attributes associated with the persistent object that are derived from the definition or definitions derived from it.
 + Added ReferenceItem::acceptableEntries() method to return it's definition's acceptability rules.
 + Added Protected method ReferenceItemDefinition::setRole(role) method for setting the role of its related resource links.
++ **Definitions are no longer isUnique by default**
++ Fixed bug in attribute::Resource::findIsUniqueBaseClass method that was returning the definition passed in as being Unique (even if it wasn't) when it didn't have a Base Definition.

 #### Read and write operations for attribute resources